shpml/fundamentals/09_chapter/02_lesson.md

   * `x` is 4?
 * Under what circumstances will `y` be assigned a value of 100?

-Try copying that whole statement into repl.it, and testing out different values for `x`.
+Try copying that whole statement into JS Bin, and testing out different values for `x`.
 Were your answers correct?

 ## Switch Statement